 440.605 - Statistics

 This course provides a general survey of statistical methodology.
-Topics include probability and sampling, distribution theory, hypothesis testing, estimation (Maximum Likelihood and Method of Moments), and Analysis of Variance.
+Topics include descriptive statistics, probability theory, sampling distributions, interval estimation, hypothesis testing, and Analysis of Variance.
 It is also designed to provide the requisite background for 440.606 Econometrics.
-Prerequisite: a course in Calculus
+Prerequisite: A course in Calculus.

 440.606 - Econometrics